 2 of 7All photos

 One study found that consuming honey 30 minutes before bed mitigated coughing and throat pain in children.
 Honey coats the vocal chords, which helps soothe the throat when it's inflamed.
-Elliot recommends putting a spoonfull into warm water for a sweet tea.
+For an easy natural sore throat remedy, Elliot recommends putting a spoonful into warm water for a sweet tea.

 3 of 7All photos

-"Ginger helps loosen and expel mucous from the respiratory system and boosts your immune system," says Elliot.
-Chew on it raw or slice it into hot water for an invigorating drink.
+"Ginger helps loosen and expel mucus from the respiratory system and boosts your immune system," says Elliot.
+Chew on it raw or slice it into hot water for an invigorating, sore-throat-eliminating drink.
+(Great news: Ginger has a bunch of other health benefits too.)

 4 of 7All photos

 Researchers at the University of Connecticut completed an analysis of four clinical trials and found that echinacea reduced the odds of developing a cold by 58 percent and the duration of a cold by as much as four days.
-The easiest way to get the throat-soothing benefits is with echinacea tea found at the grocery store, says Elliot.
+Get these benefits and naturally soothe your sore throat by with echinacea tea found at the grocery store, says Elliot.
+(Here are other steps to take to get rid of a cold fast.)

 5 of 7All photos

 Elliot recommends licorice because it has numbing potential that can help with pain sensitivity.
 Plus, "acid reflux can bring stomach acid into the esophagus and cause a sore throat, so consuming anything that can settle those stomach juices can help minimize pain," she says.
-Try licorice root in tea.
-(Sorry, Twizzlers don't count.)
+Try licorice root in tea for a natural sore-throat remedy.
+(And, sorry, Twizzlers don't count.)

 6 of 7All photos

-There are other ways to help break up the mucous in the throat besides direct consumption.
-Elliot recommends going into a steam room or to make your own.
+There are other ways to help break up the mucus in the throat besides direct consumption.
+This may be the most surprising natural sore throat remedy: Elliot recommends going into a steam room or to make your own.
 "Put a pot of water and fresh ginger on your radiator," she says.
 "It'll heat it up and become airborne, kind of like a steam treatment in your room."
+(Just make sure you're drinking plenty of water, so the steam room doesn't leave you dehydrated too.)

 7 of 7All photos

 Why drain your nose when it's your throat that hurts?
 Because your nasal and oral passages are connected.
-Elliot is a fan of the neti pot.
+Elliot is a fan of the neti pot as a natural sore throat remedy and way to clear out your nasal passages.
 "It's the equivalent of washing your hands," she says.
 "You're rinsing off the bacteria that's sitting in the back of your throat and causing post-nasal drainage."
 She stresses using twice a day with distilled water to make sure you're not introducing new bacteria into your nose.